Amid revolt in Shiv Sena, CM Thackeray vacates official residence | Law-Order

 Earlier, bags containing his personal belongings were seen being loaded in cars.

-During a 'Facebook Live' session in the evening, Thackeray had said he will be leaving 'Varsha' and residing at 'Matoshree'.
+During a 'Facebook Live' session in the evening, Thackeray had said he will be leaving 'Varsha' and residing at 'Matoshri'.

 Thackeray, who also heads the Shiv Sena, had moved to 'Varsha' after becoming the chief minister in November 2019.